-Also if you have standard role definitions, and want to change the lines between you, you should if it produces better outcomes.
+If you have standard role definitions, there may be times when it isn’t a good fit for your situation.
+In those cases, you might flex the responsibilities between you and someone else if you think it will product better outcomes.
 I find having the roles written up allows you to have more explicit conversations about these things.
 “Hey, it looks like you’re responsible for project reporting.
 How would you feel about me doing the reporting, or helping you with it?”

 Some people like RACI charts

 You will find a lot of managers that love RACI charts for this same purpose.
 I find them inscrutable — they take a lot of attention (for me) to understand.

 What is useful about RACI charts is that they define responsibilities in a more nuanced way.
 So, for example, they make it clear who needs to be informed about certain types of changes.

 I generally find them to be more effective when you’re dealing with a lot of parties.
 Stakeholders and multiple people, all doing similar work.
 The ownership exercise I share here is simpler, faster, and easier, for when you have less parties involved.

 If you are in favor of RACI charts, please be aware that not everyone understands them intuitively.
 It can be useful to walk through them.

 Let me know what you think!